facade/flare-client-js/README.md

 ### Important notes
  - None of the integrations will work before running the setup of the client.
 Make sure to import the `flare-client` before importing any integrations.

- - The client will only automatically report **uncaught** errors.
+ - The client will only automatically report **uncaught** errors or errors that you manually report.
 Error boundaries (like `try…catch` or React error boundaries) will need to implement a custom method of reporting errors to the platform, as described elsewhere in the docs.

 ### Setup